 We were shown to our room and Brook’s observations were taken.
 A cream was applied to the backs of both hands so that the area would be numb when the cannula was fitted later.

-We have found that through out the process if we ask Brook things like can someone look in your ears, or can we put cream on your hands, she is normally willing.
+We have found that through out the process if we ask Brook things like ‘can someone look in your ears’, or ‘can we put cream on your hands’, she is normally willing to cooperate.
 She may become a little nervous, and sometimes you can see that she withdraws but she has always let the nurses and doctors do what they need to do.

-We saw the consultant who was going to carry out the operation and signed the consent forms.
+We saw the consultant who was going to carry out the grommet surgery and signed the consent forms.
 We asked him if the operation was going ahead at 10am, and his response was ‘around then, yes’.

 Unfortunately, at no point was it made clear that Brook was on a list and her operation could take place at any point during the morning.
 Ten o’clock came and went and her toys and Amazon Fire were keeping her entertained to a point.
 11 o’clock came and went and her tummy was telling her loud and clear that she was hungry.